 Leave the chart type as 'box plot', and click 'Done'.

-Compare EGFR gene expression between tumor and normal lung samples.
+Compare EGFR gene expression between patient's tumor samples and individual's normal lung tissue.